 When it comes to the material of the mask, you can choose the skirt either from rubber or silicone.
 I recommend silicone over rubber if you don’t want any cracks.
 Silicone skirts are durable and will last for years.

-Some mask will give you a tunnel-like vision.
+Some full face snorkel masks will give you a tunnel-like vision.
 Then there are those that give you a near-clear window view.
 To check what vision your mask has to offer, put it on, and roll your eyes.
 To each his own, but I think that you’d prefer a broad vision over a limited view.

 “No Fog” to Less Foggy Lenses

-What’s the point of snorkeling if the lens if foggy, right?
+What’s the point of snorkeling if the lens if foggy and you don’t have clear vision, right?
 That’s why several companies bring on their “no fog” lens.
 However, the “no fog” is extremely less foggy at its best.

 Nonetheless, if you’re not up for a blurry sight of the sea life, the “no fog” lenses are a must.
 Although no mask on the market quite lives up to “no fog” just yet, they’re good enough to have a clear vision of sea life underwater.